This article was last updated on April 24, 2025.

 - Enabling a person to deal with the symptoms or effects of major depression by providing a reason to live

-Below is a recap of the 12 important details regarding the updated Fair Housing rules
+Below is a recap of the important details regarding HUD’s latest rules

-If you found this article helpful, you may be interested in saving the graphic below or sharing it with a loved one who may be impacted by these changes.
+If you found this article helpful, you may save the graphic below or share it with a loved one who may be impacted by these rules.

 Can my landlord require me to get additional renters insurance because they are considering my ESA an aggressive breed?
 I haven’t even disclosed the breed of my dog and they are basing this on a picture of my ESA that I provided.